monsterxx03/blog/content/posts/2018-05-23-sns-sqs-as-pubsub-system.md

 SQS and SNS is very simple, not too much to say, just some notes:

-- SQS have two type queues, FIFO queue and standard queue.
+- SQS queue have two types, FIFO queue and standard queue.
 FIFO queue will ensure message order, and ensure exactly once delivery, tps is limited(3000/s) standard queue is at least once delivery, message order is not ensured, tps is unlimited.
 In my case, I use standard queue, order is not very important.
 - SQS message size limit is 256KB.
 - Use [goaws](https://github.com/p4tin/goaws) for local development, it has problem on processing message attributes, but I just use message body. messages only store in ram, will be cleared after restarted.
-- If you failed to delivery message to sqs from sns, can setup topic's `sqs failure feedback role` to log to cloudwatch, in most case it's caused by iam permission.
+- If you failed to deliver message to sqs from sns, can setup topic's `sqs failure feedback role` to log to cloudwatch, in most case it's caused by iam permission.
 - Message in sqs can retain at most 14 days.
 - Once a message is received by a client, it will be invisible to other clients in `visibility_timeout_seconds`(default 30s).
 It means if your client failed to process the message, it will be redelivered after 30s.